MarRamiro/Analysis-Twitter/README.md

 # Hate Speech on Twitter: Analysis of LGBTIQ-phobia Before and After Elon Musk

-This repository contains the code used for the implementation of the Final Degree Project at the Faculty of Computer Science of the Complutense University of Madrid.
+This repository contains the code used for the implementation of the Bachelor's thesis (Trabajo de Fin de Grado) at the Faculty of Computer Science of the Complutense University of Madrid.

 ## Project Overview